patrickbr/simpleefa/README.md

 ## Installation ##

 This is a Java-Servlet which can for example be run in Tomcat.
+A pre-built WAR can be found in the releases.

-To create a distributable WAR-File (which can also be uploaded to any Tomcat-Server) type
+To create a distributable WAR-File yourself checkout this repo and type

     ant war